Adcetris FDA Approval History

 - Primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30- expressing mycosis fungoides (MF) who have received prior systemic therapy.

-Development History and FDA Approval Process for Adcetris
+Development Timeline for Adcetris

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.